holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 If you want to keep things simple in your head, you can just say "when you run a DNA".
 A DNA can consist out of one or more zomes.
 All our exercises so far only contained one zome.
 The one you compiled from `zomes/exercise/lib.rs`.
 For the sake of simplicity we will keep on pretending every DNA has just one [zome](https://developer.holochain.org/docs/glossary/#zome).
 For now.

 Now for the crucial part: "**stores all of the actions**".
-Every action, which in holochain speak means: every header and entry, that are produced by you, the agent, will become a part of the source chain, forever.
+Every action, which in holochain speak means: every header and entry, that are produced by you, the agent, will become a part of the source chain, for as long as that agent has that DNA installed.
 Whenever a new action is committed (creating entries or links, updating...) a new element is added to that chain, with its header referencing the previous one.
 Essentially, the source-chain is a **hash-chain of all the actions that a particular agent has committed in this DNA**.

 Perhaps this does sounds like some weird form of magic.
 Head over to the simulation where you will see that, underneath, it is just a headers and entries.